PasqualeZingo/trafficGen/netBuilder/README.md

 ## Pfsense config
 To configure pfsense, open a browser on the network connected to it, and type its ip address into the search bar.
 For the default template on brass, that ip is 192.168.1.1.
-The default username is admin, and the password is pfsense.
+The username is admin, and the password is pfsense.
 There will be a warning at the top informing you that the router still has the default username and password; this can be safely ignored on an isolated virtual network.
-Set the domain for the router to luked.com.
+The default domain for the router is luked.com.

-### WARNING
-The devices in this repository are build to assume that there is a router with ip address 192.168.1.1 and domain luked.com.
-Change the IP or the domain at your own risk!

 ### DNS
 To configure the DNS resolver, click the three lines at the top right corner.
 In the drop-down menu that appears, click services > DNS resolver.
 The options you will need to be concerned with are listed below.